Bal-Gu/GeneticCryptoTrading/README.md

 ## 1     exponential moving average
 Here we will use an exponential moving average with a length between 2-500 length.
 ## 2     Volume moving average
-We will use the similar process on the moving average.
+We will use a difference in volume.
+A simple idea here is to take the volume of the candel.
-Instead of targeting the price we will target the  market volume.
+If  it more we give back a `1` if it is less we give back a `-1` Instead of targeting the price we will target the  market volume.
 The weight should ideally filter the and chose the right direction.
 ## 3     Average volume line